Creating and running an Archive job

 • If you receive an authentication error during the archive job, verify that the IdentityServerURL entry in the Invariant AppSettings table contains a valid address with a fully qualified domain name.

-• Include Processed Files—if this option is selected, all the files and containers that have been discovered, that are not published, and that reside in the <FileRepository\EDDSnnn\Processing\...> will be archived and placed in the invariant directory by the Processing Migrator.
+• Include Processed Files—if this option is selected, all the files and container files that have been discovered and published, along with non-published unpublished files and files that reside in the <FileRepository\EDDSnnn\Processing\...>, are archived and placed in the invariant directory by the Processing Migrator.
 If the option is not selected, processed but unpublished files that reside in the <FileRepository\EDDSnnn\Processing\...> directory are not copied.

 • Missing File Behavior—select from the drop-down menu whether to skip missing processing files and complete the job or to stop the job when a missing file is encountered.

-• Skip File—If you select to skip missing files to keep the job running even when it encounters multiple missing files, a CSV file is provided after the job has completed so that you can review the files that were skipped.
+• Skip File—if you select to skip missing files encountered to keep the job running, a CSV file is provided after the job has completed so that you can review the files that were skipped.

 Note: To enable or disable Skip Missing Files for Processing, you need to toggle the Instance Setting, MigrationFailOnFileCopyErrors, to True or False.
 The default value is set to True.